hgwood/winble/README.md

 ## Alternative

 Check out the more recent https://github.com/jasongin/noble-uwp, which should not require Node.js Chakra nor devices to be paired before using it.
+It does, however, require a more up-to-date Windows 10 installation.

 ## Maintenance